simon622/mqtt-sn/README.md

 ## Build

-Presently I have used the maven build system to combine the modules in with their dependencies.
+I have used the maven build system to combine the modules in with their dependencies.
 All builds have been tested and can be shaded to create a simple release jar package.

 ### Modules
 Module | Language & Build | Dependencies | Description